 I love the old Falstaff Plant 10 over on Shenandoah, Lemp and Gravois.
 It sits forgotten, right in plain sight.
 I also find it sort of interesting the half dozen or more owners and names that have occupied these buildings… Continue Reading

+Update: Six Row Brewing closed and has been replaced with Twisted Root Brewing.
 The old Forest Park Brewery, just west of Grand on Forest Park Avenue, became the center of the Falstaff rebirth.
-These original images from Alvin Griesedieck’s book show that much of what was originally part of what was rechristened Falstaff… Continue Reading
+These original images from Alvin Griesedieck‘s book… Continue Reading